Appy011/are_you_dirty_enough/README.md

 #### Spectral Centroid:

 Spectral Centroid is one of the features used to characterize specturm.
-It indicates the
+It indicates the center of mass of the spectrum.
+It is widely used in digital audio and music processing to measure the perceived sound quality.

 <p align="center"><img src="images/spectral_centroid.png" /p>